Package insert / product label

 5.8 CYP2D6 Poor Metabolizers

-The quinidine component of Nuedexta is intended to inhibit CYP2D6 so that higher exposure to dextromethorphan can be achieved compared to when dextromethorphan is given alone [see Concomitant use of CYP2D6 substrates (5.4), Pharmacokinetics (12.3), Pharmacogenomics (12.5)].
+The quinidine component of Nuedexta is intended to inhibit CYP2D6 so that higher exposure to dextromethorphan can be achieved compared to when dextromethorphan is given alone [see Warnings and Precautions (5.4) and Clinical Pharmacology (12.3), (12.5)].
 Approximately 7-10% of Caucasians and 3-8% of African Americans lack the capacity to metabolize CYP2D6 substrates and are classified as poor metabolizers (PMs).
 The quinidine component of Nuedexta is not expected to contribute to the effectiveness of Nuedexta in PMs, but adverse events of the quinidine are still possible.
 In those patients who may be at risk of significant toxicity due to quinidine, genotyping to determine if they are PMs should be considered prior to making the decision to treat with Nuedexta.

 A total of 946 patients participated in four Phase 3 controlled and uncontrolled PBA studies and received at least one dose of the combination product of dextromethorphan/quinidine in various strengths at the recommended or higher than the recommended dose.
 Of those patients, 393 patients were exposed for at least 180 days and 294 patients were exposed for at least one year.
 Median exposure was 168 days.